The Ottawa Construction Association

 (b) Life Members - Life membership in the Association will be granted at the sole discretion of the Board of Directors as an expression of appreciation for distinguished services to or in the interests of the Association.
 There shall be no fees attached to Life Membership.
 Life Members shall at all times have a voice in the affairs of the Association and shall be eligible to hold office.

 Section 6 - Any group of individuals, firm or corporations engaged in the construction industry and organized into such bodies as Trade Associations, or branches of Trade Associations, shall be eligible for membership in this Association under such terms and conditions as may be determined by the Board of Directors.
 In any case, such a group of individuals, firms or corporations shall not have a voice in the affairs of the Association nor be eligible to hold office.
-Such a group of individuals, firms or corporations shall be admitted into the Manufacturers, Suppliers and Service Section of the Association as defined under Section 7.

 APPLICATION FOR MEMBERSHIP